Skip to main content

 ...

-We easily see that all first bytes are zero, most seconds bytes are zero, and in may cases, a single byte is enough to encoded the difference.
-(There are 126 deltas that needs 3 bytes for encoding in the whole vocabulary), the largest one being between 'wytes' (24957107) and 'xebec' (25331875), and is 374768 (a 19 bits value).
+We easily see that all first bytes are zero, most seconds bytes are zero, and in may cases, a single byte is enough to encode the difference.

 At that point, we can take inspiration from UTF-8 and use the first bits to describe how to encode the offsets.